-It’s the best fucking medicine there is.
+It’s the best medicine there is.

 Then there’s the whole part of developing a mindset.
 Of catering to your thoughts.

 First of all, there are some truly horrible things in this life.
 Accept them.
-Just accept that life’s shit and you’re going to die.
+Just accept that life’s pain and you’re going to die.
 Yeah, ok.
 If that’s how it is, why cry about it anyway?
 If there’s nothing you can do about it, why worry?
 Ok?
 Now, laugh about it.
 I mean it.
 Make it as funny as possible.

 It’s like a lot of small steps.
 A lot of them.
 And I’ve tried a lot of things, and none of them seemed to work, but I kept doing it because, well, I just didn’t really wanted to feel like that anymore… and one day it all worked…

 Early on, about three or so years ago, I decided to do affirmations.
 Well, I also tried binaural beats and hypnosis and meditation, but I wrote some positive affirmations and, you know, I wrote them in the second person because I read it somewhere that that’s how to trick your subconscious… and they were truly nice things… positive stuff… what I wanted to be, how I wanted to be.

 And I’d try reading them aloud and start crying.
 They’d make me sad, because those qualities… I’d never have those qualities.
 Reading them over and over again was so damn hard.
 My voice would shake…

 No human being in their right mind does this over and over again, on a daily basis.
 It is masochism, if you think about it.

 And you know what’s the first thing I do when I wake up in the morning?